Generalized Clustering and Multi-Manifold Learning with Geometric Structure Preservation: Related Work

-\textbf{Manifold Representation Learning}.
+To avoid any possible misunderstanding, we would like to highlight that \emph{generalized deep clustering and visual self-supervised learning (SSL)} are two different research fields.
+SSL typically uses more powerful CNN architecture (applicable only to 2-D image data) and applies sophisticated techniques such as contrastive learning \cite{he2020momentum}, data augmentation, and clustering \cite{zhan2020online,van2020scan} for better performance on large-scale datasets, such as ImageNet.
+For example, ASPC-DA \cite{guo2019adaptive} combines data augmentation with self-paced learning to encourage the learned embeddings to be cluster-oriented.
+Besides, ClusterGAN \cite{mukherjee2019clustergan} trains a generative adversarial network jointly with a clustering-specific loss to achieve clustering in the latent space.
+The generalized deep clustering, on the other hand, uses a generalized MLP architecture (applicable to all kinds of data with various dimensions, not limited to 2-D image data) and has a very wide range of applications in images, text, and biology domains.

+\textbf{Manifold Learning.} The manifold assumption hypothesizes that a low-dimensional manifold is embedded in a high-dimensional space, and the manifold learning aims to achieve dimensionality reduction via a nonlinear mapping that preserves the geometric structure.
 Isomap, as a classical algorithm of \emph{single-manifold} learning, aims to seek a global optimal subspace that best preserves the geodesic distance between data points \cite{tenenbaum2000global}.
 In contrast, some algorithms, such as the Locally Linear Embedding (LLE) \cite{roweis2000nonlinear}, are more concerned with the preservation of local neighborhood information.
-Furthermore, \emph{multi-manifold} learning has been proposed to obtain intrinsic properties of different manifolds. \cite{yang2016multi} proposed a supervised discriminant isomap where data points are partitioned into different manifolds according to label information.
-Similarly, \cite{zhang2018semi} proposed a semi-supervised learning framework that applies the labeled and unlabeled training samples to perform the joint learning of local-preserving features.
+Furthermore, \emph{multi-manifold} learning has been proposed to obtain intrinsic properties of different manifolds. \cite{yang2016multi} proposes a supervised discriminant isomap where data points are partitioned into different manifolds according to label information.
+Similarly, \cite{zhang2018semi} proposes a semi-supervised learning framework that applies the labeled and unlabeled training samples to perform the joint learning of local-preserving features.
 In most previous work, it is assumed that the label is known or partially known, which significantly simplifies the problem.
 However, it is challenging to decouple multiple overlapping manifolds in unsupervised settings, and that is what this paper aims to explore.